What is Women Entrepreneurship?

 Therefore mobile training centers should be arranged.
 Additional facilities like a stipend, good hygienic chreches, transport facilities, etc., should be offered to attract more women to training centres.

-Measures taken for the Development of Women Entrepreneurship
+Measures taken for the Development of Women Entrepreneurship in India

 Women empowerment should be one of the primary goals of a society.
 Women should be given equality, right of decision-making and entitlements in terms of dignity.
 They should attain economic independence.
 The most important step to achieve women empowerment is to create awareness among women themselves.